-2764 14.5 EPC Binary Coding Tables
+14.5.
+EPC Binary Coding Tables

-- 2765 This section specifies coding tables for use with the encoding procedure of Section 14.3 - and the decoding procedure of Section 14.3.4. - 2767 The "Bit Position" row of each coding table illustrates the relative bit positions of - segments within each binary encoding.
-In the "Bit Position" row, the highest subscript - 2769 indicates the most significant bit, and subscript 0 indicates the least significant bit.
-Note - 2770 that this is opposite to the way RFID tag memory bank bit addresses are normally - indicated, where address 0 is the most significant bit.
+- This section specifies coding tables for use with the encoding procedure of Section 14.3 and the decoding procedure of Section 14.3.4. - 2801 The "Bit Position" row of each coding table illustrates the relative bit positions of segments - within each binary encoding.
+In the "Bit Position" row, the highest subscript indicates the most - significant bit, and subscript 0 indicates the least significant bit.
+Note that this is opposite to the - 2804 way RFID tag memory bank bit addresses are normally indicated, where address 0 is the most - significant bit.

-2772 14.5.1 Serialized Global Trade Item Number (SGTIN)
+14.5.1.
+Serialized Global Trade Item Number (SGTIN)

-- 2773 Two coding schemes for the SGTIN are specified, a 96-bit encoding (SGTIN-96) and a - 2774 198-bit encoding (SGTIN-198).
-The SGTIN-198 encoding allows for the full range of - serial numbers up to 20 alphanumeric characters as specified in [GS1GS10.0].
-The - 2776 SGTIN-96 encoding allows for numeric-only serial numbers, without leading zeros, - whose value is less than 2^{38} (that is, from 0 through 274,877,906,943, inclusive).
+- Two coding schemes for the SGTIN are specified, a 96-bit encoding (SGTIN-96) and a 198-bit encoding (SGTIN-198).
+The SGTIN-198 encoding allows for the full range of serial numbers up to 20 alphanumeric characters as specified in [GS1GS10.0].
+The SGTIN-96 encoding allows for numeric-only serial numbers, without leading zeros, whose value is less than 238 (that is, from 0 through 274,877,906,943, inclusive). - 2812 Both SGTIN coding schemes make reference to the following partition table.